-For all those who helped make this happen, we thank you!
+For all those who helped make it happen, we thank you!

 The year is 1943, the place, a hotel room in New York City.
 Dorothy Parker -- famed for her wit and her presence at the legendary Algonquin Round Table -- sorts through her works, reminiscing about her life: her many loves and heartbreaks, her famous friends (Lillian Hellman, F. Scott Fitzgerald, and Ernest Hemingway), the wits of the Round Table (Alexander Woollcott, Robert Benchley, George S. Kaufman…), the founding of The New Yorker, as she prepares her first collection for Viking Press: The Portable Dorothy Parker.